tophtucker/bates/README.md

 Transpile the code from /src to /lib, for when you want to release the code as a npm package.

 `npm run bates -- release`
 This command is aimed at automating releases on a CI server.
-Using the [git commits](docs/style.md#commit-messages), check for the changes since your last release and suggest a new version.
+Using your [git commit messages](docs/style.md#commit-messages), check for the changes since your last release and suggest a new version.
 If approved, bump the package and push a new tag.

 `npm run bates -- dist`
 Generate a distribution file, for those who want to consume your npm package using html script tags directly.

+`npm run bates -- githubRelease`
+This command should be used on TravisCI, after a release.
+Create release notes since your last release, using your [git commit messages](docs/style.md#commit-messages).
+Do a release on your github project.
+Travis need to have a `GIT_TOKEN` environment variable set up with your project token.

 `npm run bates -- clean`
 Delete any build and transpiled file.